beejjorgensen/bgc/src/bgc_part_3490_atomics.md

 Answer: we don't know.
 The compiler or CPU could silently reverse lines 3 and 4 and we'd be none-the-wiser.
-The code would run single-threaded _as-if_ it were executed in the order we explicitly stated.
+The code would run single-threaded _as-if_ it were executed in code order.

 In a multithreaded scenario, we might have something like this pseudocode: